smejdil/zabbix-ansible/README.md

 ## zabbix-ansible

-First steps with Ansible and Zabbix collections on FreeBSD and Ubuntu
+First steps with Ansible and Zabbix collections on FreeBSD 12.2, Ubuntu 20.04, CentOS 7.9

 ### Packages FreeBSD